-- Pardino d’oro for the best Swiss short fi lm – Premio Swiss Life (10,000 CHF);
+- Pardino d’oro for the best Swiss short film – Premio Swiss Life

 - Premio Action Light for the best Swiss Newcomer;

-- Production of selected films must have been completed within the 12 (twelve) months preceding their Festival screening;
+- Production of selected films must have been completed after 31 August, 2023

 - Films selected in competition must not have been previously released outside their country of origin nor have been shown in any international film festival prior to their official presentation at the Festival del film Locarno.
 Films available on the Internet or broadcasted on television are not eligible.
 All Swiss productions and co- productions must be world premieres.

 - Premiere Requirements : World or International premieres, World premieres (first public screening) are favored.